Board of Commissioners

 Presently the Board consists of:

 Rev. James L. Henley, Jr., a native of Jackson, serves as Pastor of Fresh Start Christian Church, and as a Chapter 13 Bankruptcy Trustee for the Southern District of Mississippi.
-He is a Certified Public Accountant, an Attorney and holds a certification in Financial Forensics from the American Institute of Certified Public Accountants.
-Commissioner Henley is a past President of the Magnolia Bar Association and Magnolia Bar Foundation.
-He is a graduate of Callaway High School, Millsaps College, and the Mississippi College School of Law.
-He is a life member of Omega Psi Phi Fraternity, Inc. He is extensively involved in the development of inner-city youth through Fresh Start Ministries, Inc. He previously served on the boards of Bethany Christian Services, the Jackson Metropolitan YMCA, and the Jackson Young Lawyers Association.
-He and his wife, Vivian, have four children.
+He is a Certified Public Accountant, an Attorney, and holds a certification in Financial Forensics from the American Institute of Certified Public Accountants.
+Commissioner Henley is on the Board of the National Association of Chapter Thirteen Trustees’ Foundation, and is a past President of the Magnolia Bar Association and the Magnolia Bar Foundation.
+Rev. Henley was the 2012 R. Jess Brown Award Recipient, an honor bestowed upon him by the Magnolia Bar Association.
+He is a graduate of Callaway High School, Millsaps College, and the Mississippi College School of Law; he is also a life member of Omega Psi Phi Fraternity, Inc. He is extensively involved in the development of inner-city youth through Fresh Start Ministries, Inc., and previously served on the boards of Bethany Christian Services, the Jackson Metropolitan YMCA, and the Jackson Young Lawyers Association.
+Commissioner Henley and his wife, Vivian, have four children.

 |Evelyn O. Reed, Commissioner